Highway Hi-Fi: History

+The system appeared in Chrysler automobiles from 1955 to 1959 (1956–1959 model years).

 Manufacture

 The players themselves were manufactured by CBS Electronics.
 According to the official Chrysler press release of September 12, 1955, "Highway Hi-Fi plays through the speaker of the car radio and uses the radio's amplifier system.
 The turntable for playing records, built for Chrysler by CBS-Columbia, is located in a shock-proof case mounted just below the center of the instrument panel.
 A tone arm, including sapphire stylus and ceramic pick up, plus storage space for six long-play records make up the unit."
 A button controlled whether you listened to the radio or the records.
-A proprietary 0.25-mil (i.e., 0.00025 in or a quarter of a "thou") stylus was used with an unusually high stylus pressure of 2 gf to prevent skipping or skating despite normal car vibrations.
+A proprietary 0.25-mil (i.e., 0.00025 in or a quarter of a "thou") stylus was used with an unusually low stylus pressure of 2 gf to allow for long stylus life.

 Highway Hi-Fi units were factory-installed and were not available as aftermarket add-ons.
 With a tendency to break or malfunction, and a limited number of titles (which were available solely from one label's back catalog), the product was not a commercial success; Chrysler slowly began to pull support for Highway Hi-Fi as early as 1957 when high warranty service costs became evident.
 Another automobile record player was manufactured by RCA from 1960 to 1961.
 This later version dropped the "Highway Hi-Fi" label (not being Chrysler-exclusive) and played standard 45-rpm 7 in records.
-It, too, suffered a short lifespan: the players were even more prone to malfunction than those manufactured by CBS, and standard 7-inch records had their grooves worn down rapidly by the high stylus pressure used to prevent skipping.